-I’m all about simple when building compost bins, these wire screening bins are easy to make and work well for leaves, garden waste and kitchen scrapes.
-Have plans for compost bins? watch here to see how i make my compost bins.
+Its easy to make a compost bin like this.
+I'm all about simple when building compost bins, these wire screen compost bins are easy to make and work well for leaves, garden waste and kitchen scraps.

 Laura